parameter1/allured-business-media-newsletters/README.md

-# newsletter-allured-business-media
-BaseCMS Newsletters for Allured
+# Newsletters for Allured Business Media